Bluehour

-Bluehour (sometimes erroneously called Blue Hour) was a Mediterranean restaurant and bar in Portland, Oregon's Pearl District, in the United States.
+Bluehour (sometimes erroneously called Blue Hour) was a Mediterranean restaurant and bar located in the Pearl District of Portland, Oregon, United States.
 The business began operating in September 2000.
-Bruce Carey and Joe Rogers co-owned the business with Kenny Giambalvo, who also served as executive chef until 2011.
+Bruce Carey and Joe Rogers co-owned the business with Kenny Giambalvo, who also served as an executive chef until 2011.

-The changing menu included French and Italian cuisine as well as food with Asian and Latin influences.
-Bluehour garnered a positive reception.
-Described by Michael J. Rosen as "nationally acclaimed", the restaurant was considered a place "to see and be seen" and recommended in many guide books for the region.
+The changing menu included French and Italian cuisine, as well as food with Asian and Latin-American influences.
+Bluehour garnered a positive reception; Michael J. Rosen described it as "nationally acclaimed".
+The restaurant was considered a place "to see and be seen", and was recommended in many regional guide books.
 Bluehour hosted many notable people and was included in CNN's 2015 list of the "best places to eat with celebrities" in the United States.
-The restaurant closed in 2020, during the COVID-19 pandemic.
+The restaurant closed in 2020 during the COVID-19 pandemic.

 Description

-Bluehour operated in northwest Portland's Pearl District, in a five-story structure built in 1910 and known as the Ice House (later the Wieden+Kennedy Building because of tenant Wieden+Kennedy).
-The business has been described as a fine dining and upscale Mediterranean restaurant with dim lighting and "dramatic" curtains.
-The event room L'Heure Bleue accommodated approximately 64 people.
+Bluehour operated in the Pearl District of Northwest Portland, Oregon; it was located in a five-story structure that was built in 1910 and known as the Ice House, and later as the Wieden+Kennedy Building because of tenant Wieden+Kennedy.
+The business had been described as a fine dining and upscale Mediterranean restaurant with dim lighting and "dramatic" curtains.
+The restaurant's event room L'Heure Bleue accommodated approximately 64 people.

-Food & Wine and Michael Russell of The Oregonian described the restaurant as "hip" and "swank", respectively.
+Food & Wine and Michael Russell of The Oregonian described Bluehour as "hip" and "swank", respectively.
 Food writer Laurie Wolf called the restaurant "sophisticated".
 Portland Monthly described Bluehour as "a Portland institution" and said its "loading-dock seats offer prime people-watching and a perch for one of Portland's best happy hours".
 In Fodor's Gay Guide to the USA (2001), Andrew Collins said Bluehour offered a changing menu "to an arty and urbane crowd".
 The restaurant sometimes hosted jazz on weekends.

-Bluehour employed a fromager utilizing a rolling cheese cart, and served brunch on weekends until 2011.
+Bluehour employed a fromager using a rolling cheese cart, and served brunch on weekends until 2011.

 Menu

-The French and Italian menu offered fare "as American as European", including gnocchi with black truffles, octopus terrine, risotto with sturgeon, red peppers, and basil, as well as sea scallops with bacon.
-The restaurant also served charcuteries, pastas, duck breast with root vegetables and huckleberries, salmon tartare, a Caesar salad, veal sweetbreads, caramel pot de crème, and options with "Asian and Latin influences".
+The French and Italian menu offered fare "as American as European", including gnocchi with black truffles, octopus terrine, risotto with sturgeon, red peppers, and basil; as well as sea scallops with bacon.
+The restaurant also served charcuteries, pasta, duck breast with root vegetables and huckleberries, salmon tartare, a Caesar salad, veal sweetbreads, caramel pot de crème, and options with "Asian and Latin influences".

-The happy hour menu had fried picholine olives, Italian white bean purée, pork belly sliders, bruschetta, a burger on ciabatta, and vegetable sandwiches.
+The happy hour menu included fried picholine olives, Italian white bean purée, pork belly sliders, bruschetta, a burger on ciabatta, and vegetable sandwiches.
 On the drink menu, the Bluehour Breeze cocktail had grapefruit-infused vodka with cranberry, and the Chocolate Chai Old Fashioned had chai-infused whiskey, simple syrup, and chocolate bitters with an orange twist.
 The dessert menu included hazelnut buttermilk cake with peaches, served with candied hazelnuts, apricot gelée and milk sherbet.

-Protestors have picketed outside Bluehour for serving foie gras.
+Protestors picketed outside Bluehour because the restaurant served foie gras.